By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Down wins, particularly at high fill power.
 Premium down (750+ fill power) provides significantly more warmth per ounce than any current synthetic fill.
 The air-trapping three-dimensional cluster structure is difficult to replicate artificially at the same weight.
 For cold sleepers or winter bedding, down outperforms synthetic meaningfully.

 Synthetic fill closes the gap in moderate-warmth applications.
-For summer or year-round duvets in temperate climates, good synthetic fill is adequate and the warmth gap narrows.
+For summer or year-round duvets in temperate climates, quality synthetic fill is adequate and the warmth difference narrows considerably.

 Weight

 Down wins significantly.
 A 700+ fill power down duvet weighs noticeably less than a synthetic duvet of equivalent warmth rating.
-This matters for sleepers who are sensitive to weight on the body — down's lightness is one of its most valued properties.
+This matters for sleepers who are sensitive to weight on the body, and the lightness of down is one of its most valued properties.

 Washability